-Resting in a pristine valley east of San Francisco, Los Vaqueros Dam was the first major water project built in California in more than 15 years.
-The key reason for its success has been the Contra Costa Water District's commitment to mitigate all environmental impacts to less than significant levels.
+Resting in a pristine valley east of San Francisco, Los Vaqueros Dam was the first major water project built in California.
+The key reason for its success has been our commitment to mitigate all environmental impacts to less than significant levels.

 The Los Vaqueros Project represents a well cataloged approach to succeeding in developing a major water project.
 This approach includes maintaining high environmental standards, open communication with agencies and the public, and thorough and complete environmental permitting documentation.